wistia/wistia-open-docs/_posts/2012-07-03-advanced-app.md

 title: Advanced In-App Wistia Video Functionality
 layout: post
 category: For Developers
+description: Create sweet advanced functions on top of your videos within the Wistia app with these tutorials.
 post_intro: <p>If you want to customize the experience your viewers have when watching videos inside your Wistia account, start here.</p>
 ---